johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     Another track with a slow wind up, but this time leading to a fast-paced electronic track that reminds me a little of classic 90s tracks like *[Sandstorm](https://www.youtube.com/watch?v=y6120QOlsfU)*.

-    Unfortunately it's musical mist.
+    Unfortunately it’s musical mist.
 Lightweight and little to grab on to.

 - country: "Luxembourg"
   shortcode: "LUX"